 42. Norma has been touched by those people who have reached out to her and to her husband to provide their support at such a difficult time.
 She appreciates the hugs she has received.
 She is even more grateful for how her children’s friends, school mates, teammates, their parents, the children’s coaches, and the children’s teachers and principals have rallied around them to protect them.
 She is humbled by their kindness and wanted to say thank you.

-43. Norma will be appealing the conviction.
-Michael Kohl will be representing her on the appeal.
+43. Norma is appealing the wrongful conviction.
+Michael Lacy is representing her on the appeal.